-- It usually costs significantly more to acquire a new customer than it does to retain an existing one
+- It costs significantly more to acquire a new customer than it does to retain an existing one.

-- A successfully retained customer is a patron for longer, which means they’re spending more money with a retailer over their customer lifetime
+- A successfully retained customer is a patron longer, which means they’re spending more money with a retailer over their lifetime.

 Strategy vs. Tactics vs. Tools

-Now we know what retention is, how do we go about achieving it?
-We have three methods to increase customer retention: strategies, tactics, and tools.
-Navigating the retention space is confusing, but it is easy when you approach everything as a retention strategy, tactic, or tool.
+We have three methods to increase customer retention–strategies, tactics, and tools.
+Learning about retention doesn’t have to be confusing.
+In fact, it is easy when you approach everything as a retention strategy, tactic, or tool.

-An example is “using live chat to speak with customers.”
+An example is “using SMS marketing to speak with customers about their purchase and overall experience.”
 It shows what we’ll use to do something, but it doesn’t say why (strategy) or what we’ll speak to them about (tactics).

-Combining all three: “Keeping customers happy so they spend more (strategy), by checking in with them 2 weeks after their last order (tactic), using live chat (tool).”
-Keep this in mind as we go through the next sections.
+Combining all three: “Keeping customers happy so they spend more (strategy), by checking in with them 2 weeks after their last order (tactic), using SMS marketing (tool).”

 A retention strategy is basically a plan used to create customer retention.
 All retention tools and tactics will attempt to achieve at least one of these retention strategies, although there is often quite a bit of overlap.

-Customer satisfaction strategies attempt to improve retention by increasing: how satisfied a customer is with a retailer, the number of customers who are satisfied, or both.
+Customer satisfaction is a big driver in customer retention and in helping increase customer lifetime value.
+Customer satisfaction strategies attempt to improve retention by increasing how satisfied a customer is with a business, the number of customers who are satisfied, or both.
 This is the most common form of retention.

-Customer loyalty strategies attempt to improve retention by increasing the likelihood that a customer will make repeat purchases with a retailer, and decrease the likelihood that a customer will purchase with a competitor.
+Customer loyalty strategies attempt to improve retention by increasing the likelihood that a customer will make repeat purchases with a business and decreasing the likelihood that a customer will purchase from a competitor.
 These strategies sometimes use incentives to motivate customers to purchase or perform actions.
 Incentives can be in the form of points, rewards, free items, discounts, status, or more.

 Customer Retention Tactics & Tools

 Providing extraordinary customer service, or as some call them “magic moments,” is a strategy and tactic that is used to increase customer satisfaction and referrals.
-One of the best examples of an organization using customer service as a retention strategy is Zappos, who has a one year, free return policy.
-A great example of a magic moment is when a video game developer Bungie reached out to a father whose son recently had a liver transplant to send some Halo (video game) gear.
+One of the best examples of an organization using customer service as a retention strategy is Hush Blankets, which has a 100-night guarantee on its weighted blankets.
+This has allowed Hush to become a top customer-rated brand that has built a solid community of loyal customers.

-Personalizing the customer experience is a tactic or tool that is used to increase customer satisfaction through more relevant experiences with the brand.
-Depending on the type of data being used to personalize the experience, it can also be used to increase customer loyalty – provided it is difficult for competitors to have access to the information being used in the personalization.
+Personalizing the customer experience is a tactic or tool that is used to increase customer satisfaction through more relevant experiences with your brand.
+Depending on the type of data being used to personalize the experience, it can also be used to increase customer loyalty.
+With customer loyalty, you have access to first-party data that can help craft your customer retention strategy.

 Proponents of personalization say that customers who experience personalization have higher conversion rates and customer satisfaction.